 The Finance Committee is one of three SCA core committees.
 This committee provides oversight and gives guidance to SCA’s Board on SCA annual budgets, current & future finance outlooks and reports on monthly and annual incomes and expenses.
 SCA has some significant finance issues and funding challenges and some of the main purposes of this committee are to track and report on SCA finances and to implement a strategic approach to grant applications and other funding opportunities annually.
 This committee meets every other month, gives reports at all BoD meetings and is open to the full SCA Board and membership/public.

-This committee is brand NEW and was formed in June 2021 in order to oversee the planning and facilitation of SCA events and fundraisers.
+This committee is NEW and was formed in June 2021 in order to oversee the planning and facilitation of SCA events and fundraisers.
 This committee meets every month and is open to the full BoD and membership/public.
-Official members include; Jon Miller, Nancy Wickre and Janet Torline,
+This committee also has a sub-committee dedicated to member ad donor relations.

 Scientific Research Program; Water Quality Working Group